SatadruNoob/Yellow_Page_Scraper_Streamlit/README.md

 Colab-specific Issues: Re-run all cells if the Colab session disconnects due to inactivity.

-# 10. Contributing
+# 8. Contributing
 Contributions are welcome!
 Please submit issues or pull requests for bug fixes or improvements.

-# 11. License
+# 9. License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.

-# 12. Acknowledgements
+# 10. Acknowledgements

 - Selenium Documentation
 - Streamlit Documentation